-Increasing interest rates and inflationary conditions have and may continue to adversely impact our customers' discretionary income or willingness to purchase discretionary items, which may adversely affect our business, margins, results of operations and financial condition.
+Continued high interest rates and inflationary conditions have and may continue to adversely impact our customers' discretionary income or willingness to purchase discretionary items, which may adversely affect our business, margins, results of operations and financial condition.

-Increasing interest rates have adversely affected our customers' discretionary income, in part due to increased interest costs associated with credit accounts including revolving credit accounts, car loans, mortgage loans and other credit accounts.
+Continued high interest rates have adversely affected our customers' discretionary income, in part due to increased interest costs associated with credit accounts including revolving credit accounts, car loans, mortgage loans and other credit accounts.
 In addition, the increased payments due to higher interest rates deter our customers from purchasing discretionary items such as apparel, shoes and jewelry.
-Inflationary pressures limit our customers' willingness to purchase apparel, shoe or jewelry products, as prices associated with non-discretionary products including food and fuel are increasing, reducing our customers' discretionary income.
+Continued inflationary pressures limit our customers' willingness to purchase apparel, shoe or jewelry products, as prices associated with non-discretionary items, including food, fuel and shelter costs increase or remain high, reducing our customers' discretionary income.
 Any reduction in our customers' discretionary spending on our products could erode our sales volume and adversely affect our results of operations and financial condition.